 You see glimpses of the product, through the wrapping, to get the juices flowing a little, but the design itself merely adds an element of visual attraction.
 Minichino captures how the advertising folks are trying to catch the eye and the gut at the same time.
 In “Kiss”, however, we see a Hersey’s kiss stripped bare of its wrapper and engaging the viewer in a way that one might almost say pornography engages one.
 This chocolate looks extra succulent.
 And, am I crazy, or is this ‘kiss’ beginning to look more and more like a stylized clitoris in a stylized vagina?
 If I took a Rorschach test I’d probably be committed to an institution.

 In any case, this is candy ‘stripped bare by her bachelors, even’.
-It is painted as an object of desire and like pornography the goal is to stimulate a craving as a hedonistically pleasant emotional response.
+It is painted as an object of desire and like the pornography films you see on watch my gf sex the goal is to stimulate a craving as a hedonistically pleasant emotional response.
 Yet, Minichino also reveals desire as being composed of the painful and pleasurable at the same time.
 We anticipate the pleasure of consuming while feeling pangs that require some type of effort toward fulfilment when looking at this creamy dark chocolate.
 Don’t worry, the gallery has a bowl of kisses waiting for you so that you don’t go nuts looking at this stuff.

 Mary Ellen Johnson helps further explore what exactly the components of our sense of ‘desire’ are, in her food paintings.
 In Berries and Cake we see an object of desire comprised of three distinct elements.
 We are attracted by the memory of the discrete tastes of the syrupy chocolate, berries and cake itself, and the cumulative delight of combining these tastes in an infinite number of combinations.
 Yet again desire is revealed as beginning with pleasurable memories and sensations which morph into a painful goading to possess and consume.
 I see the cake, remember the tastes of the components and suddenly I am whipped and goaded by something to get that object.